openbsd/xenocara/lib/mesa/docs/nir/alu.rst

-Associated with each opcode is an metadata structure, :cpp:struct:`nir_op_info`, which shows how many arguments the opcode takes, information about data types, and algebraic properties such as associativity and commutivity.
+Associated with each opcode is an metadata structure, :cpp:struct:`nir_op_info`, which shows how many arguments the opcode takes, information about data types, and algebraic properties such as associativity and commutativity.
 The info structure for each opcode may be accessed through a global :cpp:var:`nir_op_infos` array that’s indexed by the opcode.

 ALU operations are typeless, meaning that they're only defined to convert